AxelRichter/poi-examples/README.md

 will run the GUI App.

+There also is a profile using `shade` in `pom.xml`.
+Thus:

+    mvn package -P shadeDep

+will create an uber jar instead of copying the dependencies.

 ## Whithout git and maven
 Download the ZIP archive via Code - Download ZIP.
 Unzip that somewhere.